Rainbow (Mariah Carey album): Commercial performance

 Rainbow debuted at number two on the Billboard 200 chart with 323,000 units sold, the highest first-week sales of Carey's career at that time.
 In its first week, it was barred from the top by Rage Against the Machine's The Battle of Los Angeles.
 In its second week, the album stayed at number two, selling an additional 228,000 copies, barred from the top by Faith Hill's Breathe.
 In its eighth week, Rainbow experienced its highest weekly sales—during the Christmas week of 1999—selling 369,000 copies, while placing at number nine.
 It became Carey's first studio album since Merry Christmas (1994) to not reach the top position in the United States.
 In total, Rainbow stayed in the top twenty for ten weeks and on the chart for thirty-five, making one re-entry.
 It was certified triple-Platinum by the Recording Industry Association of America (RIAA), denoting shipments of three million copies throughout the United States.
-According to Nielsen SoundScan, the album's sales in the US are estimated at 2,968,000 copies.
-In Canada, Rainbow debuted at number two on the Canadian Albums Chart, and was certified triple-Platinum by the Canadian Recording Industry Association (CRIA).
+According to Nielsen SoundScan, the album's sales in the US are estimated at 3 million copies.
+In Canada, Rainbow debuted at number two on the Canadian Albums Chart, and was certified double-Platinum by the Canadian Recording Industry Association (CRIA).
 Sales in Canada are estimated at 300,000 units.

 Rainbow debuted at number three on the Australian Albums Chart, staying within the chart for seven weeks.
-The album was Platinum by the Australian Recording Industry Association (ARIA), denoting shipments of 70,000 copies.
+The album was certified Gold by the Australian Recording Industry Association (ARIA), denoting shipments of 35,000 copies.
 In France, the album experienced strong success, debuting at number four on the albums chart, rising to number one the following week, and remaining inside the top forty for thirty-four weeks.
 The album was certified Platinum by the Syndicat National de l'Édition Phonographique (SNEP), for sales of over 300,000 copies.
-In Germany, Rainbow peaked at number three, and received a Platinum certification from the Bundesverband Musikindustrie (BVMI), denoting shipments of 300,000 units. in the United Kingdom Rainbow debuted at number eight and stayed within the top 100 for 20 weeks.
-Rainbow was certified Platinum by the British Phonographic Industry (BPI), denoting shipments of 300,000 units.
-Additionally, Rainbow received Platinum certification in Brazil, with 250,000 copies, Platinum in New Zealand, triple-Platinum in Spain, Platinum in Argentina, Gold in Belgium, Platinum in the Netherlands, and Gold in Switzerland.
+In Germany, Rainbow peaked at number three, and received a Platinum certification from the Bundesverband Musikindustrie (BVMI), denoting shipments of 300,000 units.
+In the United Kingdom, Rainbow debuted at number eight with sales of 26,000 copies.
+It stayed within the top 100 for 20 weeks.
+Rainbow was certified Gold by the British Phonographic Industry (BPI), denoting shipments of 100,000 units.
+Additionally, Rainbow received Platinum certification in Brazil, with 250,000 copies, Platinum in New Zealand, Platinum in Spain, Gold in Argentina, Gold in Belgium, Gold in the Netherlands, and Gold in Switzerland.
 The album has sold an estimated eight million copies worldwide.